Kshitij05/VisuaLooper/README.md

 # VisuaLooper
-Loop your guitar audio just by tilting your guitar
+Loop your guitar audio just by tilting your guitar's head

 <h2> What is VisuaLooper? </h2>
 VisuaLooper is a Python program that lets you loop guitar audio using Audacity and Computer Vision